PaulHBartley/mkproj/README.md

 # mkproj

-This is a collection of simple bash scripts to aid in the process of setting up a Python project.
+This is a family of simple bash scripts to aid in the process of setting up a Python project.

-There are three functions in this collection:
+The collection is made of three functions:

 `$ mkproj`
 `$ mkvenv`